 If you don’t have access to WordPress installation scripts on your server, then you will need to install WordPress manually (or change web hosting providers).
 This tutorial will show you how.

-In addition to the written tutorials, we also recommend watching the video tutorials listed in the WordPress Installation Video Tutorials section.
+In addition to the written tutorials in the WordPress installation training module, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.

 - How To Install WordPress Manually On Your Domain

 - The Famous WordPress 5-Minute Installation For Non-Coders

 - Step 1: Set Up A MySQL Database

 - Step 2: Download WordPress